 At most continuous monitoring stations, sondes are retrieved, calibrated and replaced every two to four weeks from April to October.
-One deep water station at the Gooses Reef will be serviced on a monthly basis.
-Two sites adjacent to the National Aquarium in Baltimore, the Masonville Cove site in the Patapsco River, the Mallows Bay site in the Potomac River, the Gooses Reef site in CB4MH, and the three National Estuarine Research Reserve (NERR) sites on the upper Patuxent, one NERR site at Otter Point Creek on the Bush River, and one NERR site in Little Monie Creek are maintained year round unless severe icing during the winter prohibits deployment.
+Two sites adjacent to the National Aquarium in Baltimore, the Masonville Cove site in the Patapsco River, the Mallows Bay site in the Potomac River, and the three National Estuarine Research Reserve (NERR) sites on the upper Patuxent, one NERR site at Otter Point Creek on the Bush River, and one NERR site in Little Monie Creek are maintained year round unless severe icing during the winter prohibits deployment.
 For these stations, continuous monitoring sondes are generally retrieved, calibrated, and replaced monthly between November and March.